mainsail-crew/crowsnest/README.md

 # crowsnest

-A webcam daemon for Raspberry Pi OS Lite images like mainsailOS
+This is a webcam daemon (background process) for Raspberry Pi OS Lite images like mainsailOS

 ---

-## It inherited his name from Sail ships Crow's nest.

-> A crow's nest is a structure in the upper part of the main mast of a ship or a structure that is used as a lookout point.\
+## The name "Crowsnest" was derived from a structure in the upper part of the main mast of a sailing ship.
+"It is a structure that is used as a lookout point.

 > See https://en.wikipedia.org/wiki/Crow's_nest

-So, this will be the 'lookout point' for your Printer.
+This is intended to be the 'lookout point' for your 3D Printer.

-### Install on Raspberry Pi OS
+### Installation on Raspberry Pi OS (currently the only tested and supported Operating System)

     cd ~
     git clone https://github.com/mainsail-crew/crowsnest.git
     cd crowsnest
     ./install.sh

-_This is not tested on other Distributions.
-If you test that on other Distributions,\
+_This has not been tested on other Distributions.
+If you test this on other Distributions,\
-feel free to open a Pull Request to enhance Documentation._
+it would be helpful to open a Pull Request in order to enhance the Documentation._

-After successful Instalation you should consider to add
+In order to keep the installation current and updated add the follollowing lines to moonraker.conf

     [update_manager webcamd]
     type: git_repo
     path: ~/crowsnest
     origin: https://github.com/mainsail-crew/crowsnest.git

-to your moonraker.conf, to get latest and possibly greatest Features.

-### To unsinstall 'crowsnest'
+### Uninstallation of 'crowsnest' - Perform the following

     cd crowsnest
     ./uninstall.sh

 ###

-## _NOTE: This project has WIP Status!
-Changes may occure and possibly break things!_
+## _NOTE:  This project is currently a Work In Progress!
+By installing this code there is the possibilty that other functions of Mainsail or related components could be affected in an adverse way!_

 ---

-## Simple Configuration
+## Basic Configuration

 ---
+After installtion there will be a file created named _webcam.conf_ that will need to have entires added to it.

-All you need to get your Camera up and running is a small block of code in your _webcam.conf_\
+In order to have your camera(s) functional within Mainsail all that is needed is a small block of code placed within your _webcam.conf_ file.\
-In MainsailOS you can do that in mainsail Web Interface.\
-Open the 'config' section, there should be the mentioned file.

-By default it look like this:
+The changes to the _webcam.conf_ file can be made within the Mainsail Web Interface One will need to open and edit the webcam.conf file.
+To do so click on the Hamburger Menu located in the top left of the Mainsail Web Interface and then click on Machine.
+The file should be present to allow editing.

+The default entries within the file will look as follows:

     [webcamd]
     log_path: ~/klipper_logs/webcamd.log